-In Alberta, first offenders face fines of $2,875 to $10,000.
-If you don't pay the fine, you can get a jail sentence of 45 days to six months in jail.
-Second offenders in Alberta may get a fine of $5,000 to $20,000 with a jail sentence of 60 days to six months for failure to pay.
+Other provinces also impose stiff penalties.
+In Alberta, for example, first offenders face fines of $2,875 to $10,000.
+If you don't pay the fine, you can get a jail sentence of 45 days to six months.
+A second offence in Alberta includes a fine of $5,000 to $20,000 with a jail sentence of 60 days to six months for failure to pay.